Aspirin4k/php-nginx-keepalive-proxy-demo/README.md

 Finished all requests in 4.4288210868835 seconds
 ========================
 ```
-PHP don't need to establish TLS connection with proxy, it uses simple HTTP.
+PHP doesn't need to establish a TLS connection with a proxy; it uses simple HTTP.
-In example with whentheycry.ru you can see that only first request took
+In example, with whentheycry.ru, you can see that only the first request took
 quite time, the following requests reused connection

 ```